 Above all, the service was too slow, bureaucracy unbearable and nothing fell into place.
 To top it all up, dogs would bark, we would be surrounded by roosters, we have a school across the road which now made our days noisy too.

 So you see, it’s maybe not Spain’s fault, but everything went badly for us.
 Our relationship with Spain was not a smooth one, but a bumpy ride which made us hate the place.
 I do hope you learn a little from our bad experiences and know what to search for in your new life in Spain, to avoid making the same mistakes.
 Because you see, despite all these, I don’t find Spain a bad place for retirement.
 It’s just not quite what we had in mind.

 One of my friends made it clear that Spain is not for everyone.
 She is absolutely right.
-In a way, we hate Spain, and we absolutely can’t wait to move away from here (news to follow shortly).
-My friend’s mum suggested we may experience culture shock.
-We initially thought so, but we doubt it.
-After quite a bit of travelling, we learned what we like or dislike about a place.
-As much as we wanted to make Spain our home (and we tried, believe me) we just couldn’t.
+As much as we wanted to make this country our home (and we tried, believe me) we just couldn’t, there were too many disadvantages in living in Spain.
 Spain and us we are like water and oil.
 Don’t mix well together in any way, shape, or form.
 And that’s ok.
 We tried it, and now it’s time to move on.